microsoft/sqlworkshops/sql2019lab/02_Security.md

 - Save the recommendations

 The tool shows you the recommendations you accepted.
-You can delete these and choose others at this point.
+You could delete these and choose others at this point (do not do this for this lab).
+Notice there are 2 less recommendations.

 Click the save button to save your recommendations.
 The tool will run the corresponding ADD SENSITIVITY CLASSIFICATION T-SQL statements when you click Save.